-In addition to his regular courses, Dr. Carlin's teaching interests include marine biology, ichthyology, international biodiversity, the ecopolitics of food, herpetology and bioethics.
-He has guest lectured on fisheries economics, creationism, human evolution and the biological underpinnings of sex, gender and race.
+In addition to his regular courses, Dr. Carlin's teaching interests include marine biology, ichthyology, international biodiversity, the ecopolitics of food, maritime history, herpetology and bioethics.
+He has guest lectured on fisheries economics, modern and ancient piracy, creationism, rap music, and the biological underpinnings of sex, gender and race.
 Dr. Carlin is involved in developing the sister city relationship between Saint Peter and Petatlan Mexico, including environmental consultancy and education.
 Professionally, he is an active participant in the American Fisheries Society and is on the advisory council for Ecologists Without Borders.
-Until recently he served as a grant reviewer for both the National Science Foundation and the North Pacific Research Board, which distributed research funding from the 1989 Exxon Valdez oil spill court settlements.
+He has repeatedly served as a grant reviewer for both the National Science Foundation and the North Pacific Research Board, which distributed research funding from the 1989 Exxon Valdez oil spill court settlements.

-Originally from Indiana, Dr. Carlin received his B.S. in marine biology from the University of North Carolina at Wilmington and a M.S. in zoology from Louisiana State University, where he studied salamander evolution in the southeastern U.S. Joel then became a marine biologist for the South Carolina Department of Natural Resources for three years, where he worked on stock identification in the newly developed wreckfish fishery.
+Originally from Indiana, Dr. Carlin received his B.S. in marine biology from the University of North Carolina at Wilmington and a M.S. in zoology from Louisiana State University, where he studied salamander evolution in the southeastern USA.
+Joel then became a marine biologist for the South Carolina Department of Natural Resources for three years, where he worked on stock identification in the newly developed wreckfish fishery.
 He then received a Ph.D. in fisheries from the University of Florida for his work on the systematics and population genetics of groupers, a diverse subfamily of commercially valuable tropical fishes.
 Joel taught Biology and Environmental Studies for three years at Whitman College in Walla Walla, Washington.
-While there he and Umatilla tribal biologists worked on the conservation of a small, rare streamfish, the margined sculpin.
+While there, he and Umatilla tribal biologists worked on the conservation of the rare streamfish the margined sculpin.

 Dr. Carlin's personal interests include career mentorship for environmental students, Asian religious traditions (esp.
 Taoism and Buddhism), travel, animation (both classic cartoons and anime) and music (particularly rap, hiphop and Afropop).

 B.Sc.
 Marine Biology, Univ.
 North Carolina Wilmington; M.Sc.
 Zoology, Louisiana State Univ.; Ph.D.
 Fisheries, Univ.
 Florida

 Areas of Expertise

 aquatic biology, biogeography, conservation, environment, evolution, fisheries, genetics, genomics, herpetology, ichthyology, island biogeography, limnology, marine biology, molecular ecology, phylogeography, animals, reptiles, amphibians, gender, sexuality, creationism, wildlife, and oceans

 |Synonym||Title||Times Taught||Terms Taught|